Horizon: Zero Dawn - Review

 Some goodies to find in the dark and mysterious places

 Soon enough, the loot was not enough to keep me interested.
 As I already mentioned, I was pretty spent on Horizon by the time I finished it, partially because of the story beats wore me down, and partially because I didn't have the motivation to keep playing once the rewards for completing quests and killing robots were no longer significant.
 Despite there being items of varying rarity, there aren't that many weapons in the game or enough quests to make you want to find others.
 Most weapons and outfits Aloy can use are easily accessible through merchants.
-There is some special armor you can get through completing the main quest, but it's actually too good; it makes it so there's no reason to wear anything else afterwards.
+There is some special armor you can get through completing the main quest, but it's actually too good; it makes it so there's no reason to wear anything else afterward.
 I only experienced one quest that gave me some unique weapons as a reward and they were barely any different from something I could buy in a store.
 In most other open-world games with quests like this, you expect a lengthy encyclopedia of weapons to suit your styles and some legendary ones peppered in there to float above the rest.
 Most of the weapons that I used till the end of the game, I bought from a merchant only a few hours in.

 The only other thing that could have added to the rarity of the weapons and costumes were little upgrades you could find on the robot corpses or scattered around the world in chests.
 These accessories could be attached to your weapons and armor to heavily amplify their stats.
 However, they could only do so much, and attaching them didn't do anything in terms of cosmetics.
 Once you found enough of a particular type of accessory that suited the weapon or the outfit, there was not much of a reason to keep looking for more, you would just have to rely on the enjoyment of hunting robots.

 When it comes down to it, if you want to know whether you will enjoy Horizon, you simply have to do a little robot hunting.
-Robots are all over the world and hunting them is the main way to pass the time, whether it be for the purposes of a side-quest or just to gather more material to craft your ammunition.
+Robots are all over the world and hunting them is the main way to pass the time, whether it be for the purposes of a side quest or just to gather more material to craft your ammunition.
 The different robots all have their various strengths and weaknesses.
 Scanning them highlights these various weak points, allowing you to target them accordingly.
 Some robots have weak points that are specifically susceptible to elemental damage, like fire and ice.
 These pressure points, when struck with enough of the appropriate arrows, may explode in extravagant fashion, causing even more damage to the robot and the other bots around it.
 Once you've made your kill, you can inspect the "animal's" corpse and pillage it for parts that are used to make more ammo for your weapons.
 It's a simple and effective cyclical method of keeping the player engaged in the hunting mechanics, there's just one problem.

 This will be a frequent and familiar scenario